dizz/usenix-hostcloud13-fluidcloud/fluidcloud.md

 Base Header Level: 3

-# Notes #
+# Notes

 5 pages of double column

-# Introduction #
+# Introduction

 *Describe the problem*
 *State the contributions*

-Today, cloud computing (Grance, 2011) services have little means to move from one cloud service provider to another.
+Today, cloud computing [#Grance,2011] services have little means to move from one cloud service provider to another.
 Standards are seen to be the panacea, yet have little adoption by the market.

-Having the ability for a cloud service to easily and seamlessly move from one provider to another will bring a huge competitive advantage to any cloud computing service provider.
-It will have a huge advantage to European cloud computing service providers.
+Having the ability for a cloud service to easily and seamlessly move from one provider to another will bring a huge competitive advantage to any cloud computing service user.
 It will bring liberation to cloud services, both the application and data.
 It will bring service movement rights to the cloud.

 Cloud standards exist but are not adopted.
 Also, even the most relevant standards are limited.
 Software that abstracts cloud computing to common interfaces is more widely adopted.
 Yet for the services those standards or software can manage, they do not contain any concepts to or mechanisms of relocating those services.
-Ultimately, those cloud services remain locked under the control of the hosting provider.
+Ultimately, those cloud services remain locked under the control of the service provider.

-# The Problem (Retitle) #
+# Problem Statement

 TODO